Reminiscence bump: Free recall method

 Subjects share personal events and researchers compare involuntary and voluntary memories of young and older children.
 Participants read ten words and are asked to recall as many of the words as they can in no particular order.
 Then participants were asked to keep a diary on their memory process between two one-hour experimental sessions.
 They were asked to record autobiographical memories as soon as possible, using a two-page questionnaire for each memory.
 Allowed researchers to keep track of personal thoughts and events.

 Twenty Statements Test (TST)

 Participants provide 20 self-concepts that start with "I am..."
 This enables the collection of concepts and roles that are important to the definition of self.
 There is no unitary structure to self, it is a combination of self-schemata such as "I am a mother".
 These self-concepts, or self-images, are then used as autobiographical memory cues, enabling the distribution of highly self-relevant memories to be plotted across the lifespan.

 Social and cultural influences

-Literature, cinema and music
+Literature, cinema, music and video games

-The reminiscence bump can be observed in the distributions of people's favorite books, movies and records.
+The reminiscence bump can be observed in the distributions of people's favorite books, movies, records and video games.